Sifnos

 Sifnos (Σίφνος) is an island municipality in the Cyclades island group in Greece.
 The main town, near the center, known as Apollonia (pop.
-869), is home of the island's folklore museum and library.
+918 as of 2021), is home of the island's folklore museum and library.
 The town's name is thought to come from an ancient temple of Apollo on the site of the church of Panayia Yeraniofora.
-The second-largest town is Artemonas (pop.
-800), thought to be named after an ancient temple of Apollo's sister-goddess Artemis, located at the site of the church of Panayia Kokhi.
-The village of Kastro (pop.
-118), was the capital of the island during ancient times until 1836.
+The second-largest town is Artemonas, thought to be named after an ancient temple of Apollo's sister Artemis, located at the site of the church of Panayia Kokhi.
+The village of Kastro, was the capital of the island during ancient times until 1836.
 It is built on top of a high cliff on the island's east shore and today has extensive medieval remains and is the location of the island's archeological museum.
-The port settlement, on the west coast of the island is known as Kamares (245).
+The port settlement, on the west coast of the island is known as Kamares.

 Geography

 Sifnos lies in the Cyclades between Serifos and Milos, west of Delos and Paros, about 130 km (80 nautical miles) from Piraeus (Athens' port).
 The municipality has an area of 73.942 km² and is 15 km long and 7.5 km wide.
 It has a shoreline of 70 km, with a permanent population of 2,625.
 The island is served by the ferries which run on the Piraeus – Kythnos – Serifos – Sifnos – Milos – Kimolos line and via Naxos.
 There are also infrequent sailings to other islands in the Cyclades.

 To the south of the island, about 350 meters from the coast there is an uninhabited island, Kitriani.